cosmos/developer-portal/ida-customizations/ida-course/discord-info.md

 * The **c5-lounge** channel is dedicated to off-topic discussions.
 Introduce yourself, and feel free to relax and chat about your favorite TV shows, films, and books, share pet photos, and anything else that comes to mind.
 * You should ask all content-related questions within the **c5-support forum** channel.
 There you will find tags corresponding to the main topics covered in the Academy content.
 These will allow you and the support team to keep track of your queries.

-In addition to the three message channels, the **IDA-Voice** channel is a live audio resource for conducting real-time study groups or casual chat.
+In addition to the three message channels, the **IDA-Voice** channel is a live audio resource for conducting real-time study groups or casual chats.
 It is open 24 hours per day and allows easy screen sharing to facilitate your discussions.
 Please use it inclusively, and give priority to study activities before casual use.

 ## Support Gem